The Islandora Foundation cares about protecting your privacy. Our primary objective in meeting GDPR requirements is service to our community.

 The second system for Islandora Foundation membership invoicing is Square.
 Square is used to invoice members who wish to pay by credit card.
 The following personal data may be collected and stored in Square: name, organization, title, work email address and country location for the organization.
 The personal data collected and stored is not shared or distributed outside of the Islandora Foundation.
 The stored information can be accessed, modified and deleted by select Islandora Foundation staff.
 Stored work email addresses may be included in Islandora Foundation communications and each communication allows the recipient the option to unsubscribe from Islandora Foundation communications.

-Staying abreast with the Islandora Foundation community is done primarily through our blog and organizational or event-related communications sent via project email lists (facilitated by Google Groups) or Mailchimp.
+Staying abreast with the Islandora Foundation community is done primarily through project email lists (facilitated by Google Groups) and Github.